Kickupx/PHPKitty_framework/readme.md

 There it could be modules Facebook.login and Facebook.user which values can be presented on a template with only a few PHP lines.

+# Working with others

+I am huge fan open source and always want to take advantage of that.
+Therefore everything this frontend does is taking the Twig template engine and creates a system where injecting variables into those templates.
+With this you can use whatever fullblown framework you want and it will just work.

 # License

 All PHPKitty related work is licensed under the LGPL version 3 license.